mfukar/mfukar.github.com/_posts/2014-02-02-Android-MitM.md

 title: Reversing Android applications Part II
 tags: android monitoring mitm security burp
 year: 2014
-month: 2
+month: 02
-day: 2
+day: 23
-published: false
+published: true
 summary: Setting up a proxy for Google Android applications.
 ---

 # WIP

 One _particularly_ useful way of analysing applications is observing and manipulating their behaviour at runtime.
-Generally speaking, the two most beneficial ways to accomplish this are debuggers and network proxies - for yours truly anyways, your mileage may vary.
+Generally speaking, the two most beneficial ways to accomplish this are debuggers and network proxies - depending on the application, your mileage may vary.
 Let's first take a look at how we can set up a proxy for our (Android) applications.

 We'll start by choosing a proxy to use.
 My go-to choice is the [Burp Suite](http://portswigger.net/burp/) proxy, and this is the one I will use as an example here as well.

 Setting up the Burp proxy is particularly easy.
-After you've downloaded and launched it, head to the `Proxy` tab and ...
+After you've downloaded and launched it, head to the `Proxy` tab and then `Options`.
+You can set up your interface on `0.0.0.0` and port to 80 if your want to intercept HTTP connections, or 443 for HTTPS, or any port you wish to proxy on.

+Edit your listener and choose the `Certificate` tab.
+Here you can specify what certificate your want to use.
+Typically, when I'm analysing one app at a time I use the third option "Generate a CA-signed certificate with a specific hostname" and I set up the hostname to the one the application uses for communication.
+Now if you check "Support invisible proxying" on the `Request Handling` tab, Burp will proxy all connections the application makes over the port we specified.
+However, since Burp's certificate is not trusted, this won't work; we need to add it to the trusted certificates list.
+To the command line!

-+ `pushd /System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home/lib/ext/ && wget http://bouncycastle.org/download/bcprov-jdk16-141.jar && popd`
+1. `pushd /System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home/lib/ext/ && wget http://bouncycastle.org/download/bcprov-jdk16-141.jar && popd`

-+ `adb pull /system/etc/security/cacerts.bks`
+2. `adb pull /system/etc/security/cacerts.bks`

-+ `keytool -keystore cacerts.bks -storetype BKS -provider org.bouncycastle.jce.provider.BouncyCastleProvider -storepass "" -importcert -trustcacerts -alias Portswigger -file PortSwiggerCA`
+3. `keytool -keystore cacerts.bks -storetype BKS -provider org.bouncycastle.jce.provider.BouncyCastleProvider -storepass "" -importcert -trustcacerts -alias Portswigger -file PortSwiggerCA`

-+ You will be presented with a prompt on whether to trust the PortSwigger certificate; type 'Yes'
+4. You will be presented with a prompt on whether to trust the PortSwigger certificate; type 'Yes'

-+ `adb chmod 777 /system/etc/security/cacerts.bks`
+5. `adb chmod 777 /system/etc/security/cacerts.bks`
-+ `adb push cacerts.bks.modified /system/etc/security/cacerts.bks`
+6. `adb push cacerts.bks.modified /system/etc/security/cacerts.bks`
-+ `adb chmod 644 /system/etc/security/cacerts.bks`
+7. `adb chmod 644 /system/etc/security/cacerts.bks`
-+ `cp /tmp/android-$USER/emulator-jxcLaF ~/.android/avd/devicename.avd/system.img`
+8. `cp /tmp/android-$USER/emulator-jxcLaF ~/.android/avd/devicename.avd/system.img`
-+ Restart your emulator, pull the `cacerts.bks` and make sure it contains the PortSwigger certificate.
+9. Restart your emulator, pull the `cacerts.bks` and make sure it contains the PortSwigger certificate.

+Roughly, what we did is get the phone's trusted certificate store (`cacerts.bks`) and add the PortSwigger certificate to it using keytool.
+Then we copied it back to the phone.
+The only shady step is #8, which we'll explain in a jiffy.

 The reason we chose this procedure is convenience; if we simply added our certificate through Android's (before ICS) functionality, it would not persist across reboots (try